top of page

 We are currently re-designing platforms and seeking funding to ensure that our work can continue.

-We need to develop ways of including lived experience in not just policy but across all service development and this co-productive approach is embedded within the Welsh Governments New Code of Practice on the Delivery of Autism Services.
+We need to develop ways of including lived experience in not just policy but across all service development.
+We see this co-productive approach embedded within the Welsh Governments New Code of Practice on the Delivery of Autism Services, and has been evidenced by the involvement of autistic adults in Welsh Governments policy development (You can read more about this here –Our Work in Wales)

 There is increasing research that shows that Autistic people are best equipped to discuss matters pertaining to Autism